isantosruiz/placement/README.md

 # placement
-Data files and MATLAB code for optimal placement of pressure sensors in water networks
+Data files and MATLAB code for optimal placement of pressure sensors in water networks.